chad-collins/bulk-rename-util-ps/readme.md

 # **bulk-rename-util-ps**
+bulk-rename-util-ps is a PowerShell script designed to simplify batch file renaming with flexible customization options.
+It allows users to modify file names by adding or removing prefixes/suffixes, replacing characters, standardizing case, and ensuring duplicate safety.
+The script includes built-in safeguards to prevent unintended modifications and logs all changes for reference.
+A test file generator is also included to help users experiment before making permanent changes.
+Always create backups before execution.

 ## **Disclaimer**
 This script is provided **"as is"** without any warranties or guarantees.
 The author assumes no responsibility for data loss, unintended file modifications, or any other issues that may arise from its use. **Use at your own risk**, and always create backups before executing the script.